CMSP Tales & KLX 300D Upgrades

 These Lifan KP (stands for Killer Pig?)
 Master 200 Motorcycles will not be well suited to you if you are very short or very tall like I am either by the way.

-They had some 150cc Lifan KP monkey bikes as well for really short ladies by the way and that looked very good for the midget class peeps.
+They had some smaller 150cc Lifan KP monkey bikes as well for really short ladies and that looked very good for the midget class peeps.

-This was an error on my part, and I should have been more adamant about using my own bike from the beginning.
+This turned out to be an error on my part, and I should have been more adamant about using my own bike from the beginning, I knew better.

 I had already decided beforehand that if I didn't pass their test, I probably wouldn't go back and would instead opt for the DMV lollipop skills test.

-FYI NorCal Moto insurance does not allow a machine greater than 500cc to ride on their ranges, so if you have a big bike and harbor this ambition, forget it.
+FYI NorCal Moto insurance does not allow a machine greater than 500cc to ride on their ranges, so if you have a big bike and harbor a CMSP ambition using it, forget it at Pleasant Hill - look to Livermore to accommodate your ambition there..

 I think a Grom or the Kwakersaki 125 is a perfect machine for this jiggery japery for the five CMSP tasks you have to do on this course.